 It’s kind of a no-win situation, and the only real way for artists in the genre to handle it is to be true to themselves.
-Troy and Paula Haag are a husband-and-wife duo who walk that tightrope better than most, with a bare-boned approach that places the emphasis on Troy’s delicate acoustic guitar and everyman vocals, Paula’s harmonies and subtle percussion, and the couple’s plaintive songs of love, devotion and discord, laying bare their gift for unfussy melodies that are just plain pretty.
+Troy and Paula Haag are a husband-and-wife duo and BMI Songwriters who walk that tightrope better than most, with a bare-boned approach that places the emphasis on Troy’s delicate acoustic guitar and everyman vocals, Paula’s harmonies and subtle percussion, and the couple’s plaintive songs of love, devotion and discord, laying bare their gift for unfussy melodies that are just plain pretty.

 Troy and Paula Haag released their first full-length album, The Century, in early 2012.
 The album was inspired by nature, informed by history and deeply rooted in a sense of place.
 It is elemental songwriting; stripped down and basic with the song itself taking center stage.
 The ten-track album was recorded at Southern Gothic Studios in Nineveh, Virginia.
 The duo played all of instruments, sang all of the parts and covered all of the studio engineering and production.

 This same DIY aesthetic was applied to their second release, Migrate, released in April of 2015.
 Migrate consists of ten original compositions that were again written, performed, recorded and engineered at Southern Gothic Studio.
 Where The Century was purposely a sonically stripped down affair, Migrate finds the duo confidently stretching out in the studio and exploring a wider sonic palette.

 Live From Bright Box, their latest offering, is an 8 song collection of new songs and old favorites recorded live at the Bright Box Theater in downtown historic Winchester, Virginia.